(R) This website is temporarily unavailable. Please try again shortly.CoreR Error

 Memorial contributions were suggested to St. Joseph School Trust Fund or to St. Joseph Catholic Church for the maintenance of the church bell, c/o Myers Funeral Home, 203 East Bates Street, Wellsville, MO 63384.

-To send flowers to Joseph "Joe" Theodore Wieberg's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Joseph "Joe" Theodore Wieberg, please visit our floral store.